AUTUMN ONLINE CONFERENCE, FRIDAY 26 NOVEMBER 2021

 - Charley Fowler, UK Education Lead, Unifrog

-- T LEVELS: FREE SUPPORT FROM THE EDUCATION AND TRAINING FOUNDATION (ETF)
+- EXPLORING THE EDUCATION AND TRAINING FOUNDATION (ETF) T LEVEL PROFESSIONAL DEVELOPMENT (TLPD) OFFER

 - Clare Appleby, Relationship and Development Lead in the ETF